-A second stakeholder meeting took place on 21st of December 2017, with an attendance of 88 persons.
+A second stakeholder meeting took place on 21st of December 2017, with an attendance of 88 representatives.
 During this meeting, the progress of the study as presented in the interim report was shared with the stakeholders.
-An overview was given of the comments received so far and how these have been taken into account in the drafting of the interim report.
+An overview was given of the received comments and how these have been taken into account in the drafting of the interim report.
+Further details on the composition of the stakeholder comments can be found in Annex J.